sanjay9616/data-structure-and-alogrithms/Linked List/README.md

 **Why linked list data structure needed?**

 Here are a few advantages of a linked list that is listed below, it will help you understand why it is necessary to know.</br>
-**Dynamic Data structure:** The size of memory can be allocated or de-allocated at run time based on the operation insertion or deletion.</br>
+**1. Dynamic Data structure:** The size of memory can be allocated or de-allocated at run time based on the operation insertion or deletion.</br>
-**Ease of Insertion/Deletion:** The insertion and deletion of elements are simpler than arrays since no elements need to be shifted after insertion and deletion, Just the address needed to be updated.</br>
+**2. Ease of Insertion/Deletion:** The insertion and deletion of elements are simpler than arrays since no elements need to be shifted after insertion and deletion, Just the address needed to be updated.</br>
-**Efficient Memory Utilization:** As we know Linked List is a dynamic data structure the size increases or decreases as per the requirement so this avoids the wastage of memory. </br>
+**3. Efficient Memory Utilization:** As we know Linked List is a dynamic data structure the size increases or decreases as per the requirement so this avoids the wastage of memory. </br>
-**Implementation:** Various advanced data structures can be implemented using a linked list like a stack, queue, graph, hash maps, etc.
+**4. Implementation:** Various advanced data structures can be implemented using a linked list like a stack, queue, graph, hash maps, etc.

 **Types of Linked List:**